Evaluating Performance & Gaming Experience Of OPPO F11 Pro

 Perhaps this is understandable, because the Helio P70's GPU performance is just as fast as the Snapdragon 660, and the processor can’t fully handle Asphalt 9.
 For those who love this racing game, they will have to invest in higher-end models with Snapdragon 835 or 845 SoC.

-Switch to online game titles, starting with PUBG Mobile.
+Switch to online game titles, I will use the Oppo F11 Pro for PUBG Mobile.
 The game selects the middle graphics (Medium), and F11 Pro is fully responsive.
 Spending the whole day playing the game, I experienced a special case where the game froze (when the opponent was chasing me), but I later found out that it was because the latency of the network was too high, not because the handset does not meet the game's graphics.
+Overall, Oppo f11 pro PUBG graphics and performance are decent to me.

 Along with that, F11 Pro is equipped with a 4,000mAh battery, which is on the high side on the market today.
 For normal usage, the device will be able to last for 11 hours 14 minutes before having to charge it (PCMark Work 2.0 review).

-Overall, the OPPO F11 Pro with the Helio P70 processor has consistent performance with what users expect from a mid-range / high-end model.
+Overall, the OPPO F11 Pro with the Helio P70 processor has a consistent performance with what users expect from a mid-range / high-end model and .
 The only game that I feel doesn't work well is Asphalt 9 - but this is still a game with very heavy graphics anyway.
 In contrast, it plays well on low to medium graphics games and is particularly smooth with online games.
+As for our Oppo F11 Pro PUBG review, we believe you could get decent experience with the phone.